outl1ne/core-js/readme.md

 modals.openModal('checkout-modal'); // Logs "checkout-modal"
 modals.closeModal($('[data-modal="checkout-modal"]')); // Passing in jquery object instead of modal name works too
 ```

-## Modals

-Modals can be used with only data attributes, but there is a JavaScript API to interact with the modals.
-Note: We don't add any styles to the modals.
-You should use the data-modal-open attribute to toggle visibility with CSS.

 #### Data attributes (the names for these can be configured)